DavidASauro/Commander-Salt-Guessing-Game/README.md

 ## Some Screeshots

 ## Technologies Used
--Frontend: HTML, CSS, TypeScript, React and NextJs
+- Frontend: HTML, CSS, TypeScript, React and NextJs.
--Styling: CSS, TailwindCSS
+- Styling: CSS, TailwindCSS.